 We asked Katie what is the most exciting part of her research and what she enjoys the most.
 “I’ve come to realise how unique banana plants are compared to most other crops and, although often frustrating, I like the challenge this presents and the problem solving required to develop research methods tailored to its individuality.
 I really enjoy working on impactful projects where the outcome of the research could benefit Australian banana growers.”

 Katie’s childhood was spent in Delaneys Creek in the Sunshine Coast hinterland, but lived in Brisbane for all her schooling years.
 Her love for the outdoors sees her hiking North Queensland’s beautiful national parks.
-Katie is also keen to learn new skills and is currently learning how to play electric guitar and speak Danish.
+Katie is also keen to learn new skills and is currently learning how to play electric guitar.
 Her favourite banana recipe is Banana ice-cream, made from frozen banana that is blended until creamy.